adnanmuhtadi/milestone-project-2/README.md

     - Country Wireframe (Tablet) - [View PDF](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/country-wireframe-tablet.pdf) | [View Image](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/country-wireframe-tablet.png)
     - Country Wireframe (Mobile) - [View PDF](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/country-wireframe-mobile.pdf) | [View Image](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/country-wireframe-mobile.png)

+    The wireframes matche to what has been developed apart from the amount of filters in the google places as i reduced due to make more space on the page

     #### Contact Us
     - Contact Us Wireframe (Web Browser) - [View PDF](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/contact-wireframe-web-browser.pdf) | [View Image](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/contact-wireframe-web-browser.png)
     - Contact Us Wireframe (Tablet) - [View PDF](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/contact-wireframe-tablet.pdf) | [View Image](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/contact-wireframe-tablet.png)
     - Contact Us Wireframe (Mobile) - [View PDF](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/contact-wireframe-mobile.pdf) | [View Image](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/contact-wireframe-mobile.png)

+    The wireframes for the Contact Us do not match what i have developed due to the fact i wanted to change it to a pop modal as it allows the user to be able to use the functionality of contacting the site admin without losing where they are within the page.
+The way how it has been designed will be how i will be creating contact forms in the future as it makes the users journey more streamlined and user friendly.

     #### Master Wireframe
     - Master Wireframe - [View](https://github.com/adnanmuhtadi/milestone-project-2/blob/main/documentation/wireframes/explore-the-middle-east.bmpr)